-City of Sydney - Q4 Operational Plan Report 2018/19
+City of Sydney - Operational Plan Report Q4 2018/19

-able of Contents A globally competitive and innovative city 4 1.1 Plans are in place to accommodate growth and change in the city centre and other key economic areas 4 1.2 The city economy is competitive, prosperous and inclusive 4 1.3 The city economy is an integrated network of sectors, markets and high performing clusters 6 1.4 The city economy is resilient.
-7 1.5 The city enhances its global position and attractiveness as a destination for people, business and investment 7 1.S.1 Performance Measures 10 2 A leading environmental performer .
-13 2.1 Greenhouse gas emissions are reduced across the city 13 2.2 Waste from the city is managed as a valuable resource and the environmental impacts of its generation and disposal are minimised.
-14 2.3 Across the city, potable water use is reduced through efficiency and recycling and gross pollutant loads to waterways are reduced 15 2.4 City residents, businesses, building owners, workers and visitors improve their environmental performance 16 2.5 The City of Sydney's operations and activities demonstrate leadership in environmental performance 21 2.6 The extent and quality of urban canopy cover, landscaping and city greening is improved 22 2.7 The city's buildings, infrastructure, emergency services and social systems are resilient to the likely impacts of climate change 2.S.1 Performance Measures 25 3 Integrated transport for a connected city .
-29 3.1 Investment in public transport and walking and cycling infrastructure encourages more people to use these form of transport to travel to, from and within the city.
-3.2 Transport infrastructure is aligned with city growth.
-29 3.3 The amenity of the city centre and villages is enhanced through careful management and integration of transpo 3.4 Public transport, walking and cycling are the first choice transport modes within the city 32 3.5 Transport services and infrastructure are accessible 32 3.S.1 Performance Measures 33 4 A city for walking and cycling .
-35 4.1 The city and neighbouring areas have a network of accessible, safe, connected pedestrian and cycling paths integrated with green spaces.
-35 4.2 The city centre is managed to facilitate the movement of people walking and cycling 35 4.3 The number of people who choose to walk and cycle continues to increase 36
+1 A globally competitive and innovative city 2 1.1 Plans are in place to accommodate growth and change in the city 1.2 The city economy is competitive, prosperous and inclusive • 1.3 The city economy is an integrated network of sectors, markets ar 1.4 The city economy is resilient 1.5 The city enhances its global position and attractiveness as a dest 1.S.1 Performance Measures 10 2 A leading environmental performer 13 2.1 Greenhouse gas emissions are reduced across the city 13 2.2 Waste from the city is managed as a valuable resource and the edisposal are minimised.
+2.3 Across the city, potable water use is reduced through efficiency a waterways are reduced 2.4 City residents, businesses, building owners, workers and visitors improve their environmental performance16 2.5 The City of Sydney's operations and activities demonstrate leade rship in environmental performance21 2.6 The extent and quality of urban canopy cover, landscaping and c ty greening is improved22 2.7 The city's buildings, infrastructure, emergency services and social climate change • • • • • • • • • • • • • • • • • • • • 2.S.1 Performance Measures 25 3 Integrated transport for a connected city 29 3.1 Investment in public transport and walking and cycling infrastruct of transport to travel to, from and within the city.
+3.2 Transport infrastructure is aligned with city growth 29 3.3 The amenity of the city centre and villages is enhanced through o 3.4 Public transport, walking and cycling are the first choice transport modes within the city32 3.5 Transport services and infrastructure are accessible 32 3.S.1 Performance Measures 33 4 A city for walking and cycling 35 4.1 The city and neighbouring areas have a network of accessible, sa integrated with green spaces 4.2 The city centre is managed to facilitate the movement of people v valking and cycling35 4.3 The number of people who choose to walk and cycle continues to increase 36